myhdl/myhdl/doc/source/manual/conversion.rst

 both test bench and design can be run in the HDL simulator.
 Of course, this is not a fully general solution, as there are important constraints on the kind of code that can be converted.
-Thus, the question is whether the conversion restrictions permit to develop sufficiently complex test benches.
+Thus, the question is whether the conversion restrictions permit one to develop sufficiently complex test benches.
 In this section, we present some insights about this.